oracle-livelabs/database/ahf/ahf-Insights/ahf-commands/insights.md

 ## Introduction
 Welcome to the "AHF Insights Commands" lab.

+The AHF Insights report pulls togther data from all of the AHF tools to build a free standing dynamic html report
+that provides a 'Birds Eye' view of the system configuration and detected problems.
+Insights reports are included in many Automatic and Diagnostic Collections but can also be run on demand at any time.
+With Insights you can view:-
+- Detected Incidents
+- High utilization/Waits for O/S and database resources
+- Your most recent compliance report data.
+- Disk and Diagnostic destination Usage
+- Much more as we can see in Lab 9

-In this lab you will be guided through running commands to generate AHF Insights reports.
+In this lab you will be guided through gathering an on-demand AHF Insights reports.

 Estimated Lab Time: 5 Minutes